Jeffrey Cheah Performing Arts Centre in Sunway City KL set to open this August

 The Jeffrey Cheah Performing Arts Centre (JCPAC), a new arts and culture hub in Sunway Square, Bandar Sunway, Petaling Jaya, is set to open its doors in August, positioning itself as a regional centre for artistic exchange and performance.

-Its two state-of-the-art theatre venues – a 1,200-seat Proscenium Theatre and a 150-seat Experimental Theatre – are designed to accommodate a range of performances, from large-scale touring productions to non-mainstream works.
+Its two state-of-the-art venues – a 1,200-seat Proscenium Theatre and a 150-seat Experimental Theatre – are designed to accommodate a range of performances, from large-scale touring productions to non-mainstream "black box" works.

-Its inaugural season, which starts in August and runs through January 2027, is notable for its diverse line-up, bringing together local and international productions, including returning favourites Puteri Gunung Ledang The Musical and Butterfly Lovers The Musical.
+Its inaugural season, which starts in August and runs through January 2027, teases a diverse line-up, bringing together local and international productions, including returning favourites Puteri Gunung Ledang The Musical (Enfiniti Productions), which opens in October, while Butterfly Lovers The Musical (a Dama Asia production) is set for a 20th anniversary revival in November.

-Other early highlights include a production by HANDS Percussion, as well as a contemporary dance work by Kenny Shim, inspired by the film Sepet.
+Other early highlights include a production by HANDS Percussion, a comedy show by Kuah Jenhan and a contemporary dance work by Kenny Shim, inspired by the late Yasmin Ahmad's film Sepet (2005).

 "We wanted the opening season to reflect who we are and who we aspire to be – a home for Malaysian artists and a gateway to the best of global performance," said Teoh.